ImTiaan/website/imtiaan-web/content/posts/stablecoin-wars-part-1.md

 Or, perhaps, it wanted Euros.
 But nobody was building them.

-And while Ethereum has been the home of this innovation, the original king—Bitcoin—has been watching.
+And while Ethereum has been the home of this innovation, the original king - Bitcoin - has been watching.
 And waiting.

 In Part II, we look at the current hegemony of Tether and Circle, and the regulatory fortress of Europe that is changing the game.